 It may sound silly — for me it was very serious.
 I would lay as still as I could for as long as it took, waiting patiently for the numbers to come to me.
 They didn’t always come and sometimes I fell asleep before they did (which was the point, I guess).
 But when the numbers did appear, when I could see them clearly in my mind’s eye, I was always surprised by how close they were to the actual time.
 Call it a poor man’s meditation, the effort did help to calm me down, bringing me back to solid ground — a world that was marked by passing time.
 Whatever is happening outside or in, those seconds just keep ticking.

 So with nothing to lose but another bump on my head, I decided to give it a try there in the hold.
-I lay perfectly still and relaxed my muscles.
-I cleared my mind of all negative thoughts and focused on my breathing.
+I lay perfectly still and relaxed all my muscles.
+I cleared my mind and focused on my breathing.
 I became present in the moment — tried to block out the stinky snoring: tick—tick—tick—tick—tick—tick—tick — Ping! — 5:35 —Yes! — 5:35 — Clear as a bell!
 Slowly I raised my hands to my face and pressed the light button on my watch.
-Click for time.
+See time.

 SHIT!
 Still hours to go.